CastroM13/linkdir/README.md

 The build artifacts will be stored in the `dist/` directory.

+### GitHub Pages Deployment

+The project is automatically deployed to GitHub Pages when changes are pushed to the `main` branch.
+The deployment process:

+1. Builds the project using Vite
+2. Deploys the built files to GitHub Pages
+3. The site will be available at `https://yourusername.github.io/LinkDir/`

+You can also manually trigger the deployment from the Actions tab in your GitHub repository.

 ## Usage

 - **Adding Items**: Right-click on a folder to add new links or subfolders